Foxboro resident and son revel in acting roles in major motion film 'Don't Look Up'

 Love and her 11-year-old son Jaden Onwuakor landed acting roles in the movie “Don’t Look Up,” starring Leonard DiCaprio, Jennifer Lawrence and Meryl Streep among other Hollywood stars.

-The movie, a satire by Oscar-winning writer-director Adam McKay, hit theaters earlier this month and will be streaming on Netflix Friday.
+The movie, a satire by Oscar-winning writer-director Adam McKay, hit theaters earlier this month and started streaming on Netflix last Friday.
+It is currently ranked as the top Netflix movie worldwide.

 The film is about two scientists, played by Lawrence and DiCaprio, who try to warn people about a large doomsday comet headed for Earth.